aurangzaib/CarND-Vehicle-Detection/documentation.md

 -	Pipeline will most definitely fail in snow conditions.
 -	Pipeline has issues with overlapping cars.
 - The vehicle detection is not fast enough to be realtime, specially sliding window search algorithm even after improvements in Region of Interest (ROI).
-- Classifier may not predict Trucks, motorbikes etc becuase it is trained only on cars' datasets.
+- Classifier may not predict Trucks, motorbikes etc. as it is trained only on cars' datasets.
-- The pipeline will have issues with roads with high elevations due to fixed Region of Interest (ROI).
+- The pipeline will have issues with high elevations due to fixed Region of Interest (ROI).